mustafamunawar/docs/git-github-help/git-help.md

 - a better way to go in destination folder and:

-- `git clone source-project-path new-name-for-cloned-project` note only new name not the path because you are already in destination folde.
+- `git clone source-project-path new-name-for-cloned-project` note only new name not the path because you are already in destination folder.
+This will clone all remote tracking branches but only the currently active branch.

+- in order to clone all local branches as well use --mirror option like:

+- `git clone --mirror source-project-path new-name-for-cloned-project`

+- You may need to initialize git whether by `git init` or by vscode initialize git repository button.
+You also need to make an initial commit

 -